ToyLantis-Manufacturers-and-Mechanics/Jet-Plane/README.md

 - Administrator privileges are required for system-level uninstall operations.

 ## Installation
-Official releases are distributed from the Releases page as signed installers (DMG or PKG).
+Official releases are distributed from the Releases page as signed installers (.zip's).
 Follow the instructions on each release for installation.

 ### Installation & Setup Guide
 Because Jet Plane is distributed outside the Apple App Store, modern macOS Gatekeeper may occasionally show a security warning.
 Follow these steps to install and launch safely.